McShelby/hugo-theme-relearn/exampleSite/content/configuration/_index.en.md

 weight = 2
 +++

-Find out how to configure and customize the site to your liking.
+Find out how to configure and customize your site.